-Error message Explanation Error: License for ProductName is invalid.
-Exiting.
-The license returned from the License Server is invalid.
-Ensure that the license has not expired.
-Error: Failed to connect to license server using cached licensed details.
-Cannot communicate with the License Server.
-The product still runs for a limited period; however, you should verify whether your License Server is still available.
-Error: Failed to connect to license server.
-Error code is SERVICE: ErrorCode Failed to retrieve a license from the License Server or from the backup cache.
-Ensure that your License Server can be contacted.
-Error: Failed to decrypt license keys.
+Error message Explanation Error: Failed to decrypt license keys.
 Please contact Autonomy support.
-Error code is SERVICE: ErrorCode Provide HPE Big Data Support with the exact error message and your license file.
+Error code is SERVICE: Error Code Provide Micro Focus Big Data Support with the exact error message and your license file.
 Error: Failed to update the license from the license server.
 Shutting down Failed to retrieve a license from the License Server or from the backup cache.
 Ensure that your License Server can be contacted.
 Error: Your license keys are invalid.
 Please contact Autonomy support.
 Error code is SERVICE: ErrorCode Your license keys appear to be out of sync.
-Provide HPE Big Data Support with the exact error message and your license file.
+Provide Micro Focus Big Data Support with the exact error message and your license file.
 Failed to revoke license: No license to revoke from server.
 The License Server cannot find a license to revoke.
 Failed to revoke license from server LicenseServer Host:LicenseServerPort.
 Error code is ErrorCode Failed to revoke a license from the License Server.
-Provide HPE Big Data Support with the exact error message.
+Provide Micro Focus Big Data Support with the exact error message.
 Failed to revoke license from server.
 An instance of this application is already running.
 Please stop the other instance first.
 You cannot revoke a license from a running service.
 Stop the service and try again.
 Failed to revoke license.
-Error code is SERVICE: ErrorCod e Failed to revoke a license from the License Server.
-Provide HPE Big Data Support with the exact error message.
+Error code is SERVICE: Error Code Failed to revoke a license from the License Server.
+Provide Micro Focus Big Data Support with the exact error message.
 Your license keys are invalid.
 Please contact Autonomy Support.
 Error code is ACISERVER: ErrorCode Failed to retrieve a license from the License Server.
-Provide HPE Big Data Support with the exact error message and your license file.
+Provide Micro Focus Big Data Support with the exact error message and your license file.
 Your product ID does not match the generated ID.
 Your installation appears to be out of sync.
 Forcibly revoke the license from the License Server and rename the license and uid directories.
-Your product ID does not match this The service port for the module or the IP
+Your product ID does not match this configuration.
+The service port for the module or the IP address for the machine appears to have changed.
+Check your configuration file.